Wealth of Experience

 • Disbursements are costs related to your matter that are payable to third parties, such as travel and counsel’s fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 VAT is charged on disbursements where applicable at the current rate of 20%.

-• A simple one day unfair dismissal case in or close to London may incur few disbursements, such as travel to and from the Tribunal.
+• A simple one day unfair dismissal case in or close to London may incur few disbursements, such as travel to and from the Employment Tribunal.
 However more complex cases may incur very significant disbursements, for example if clients or witnesses are based abroad and we have to travel to take instructions or witness statements.
 In complex cases with high volumes of documents we sometimes recommend using e-discovery software tools or platforms provided by specialist third party providers.

 Key stages

-The fees set out above cover the work we may typically do in relation to the following key stages of a claim:
+While our actual charges will depend on the work required during the course of a matter, the fees set out above cover the work we may typically do in relation to the following key stages of a claim:

-• Taking initial instructions, reviewing the papers and advising on merits and likely compensation (this is likely to be revisited throughout the matter and subject to change);
+• Taking initial instructions, reviewing the papers, and advising on merits and likely compensation (this is likely to be revisited throughout the matter and subject to change).

-• Preparing an individual’s claim or the employer’s response;
+• Preparing an individual’s claim or the employer’s response.

-• Reviewing and advising on a claim or response from the other party;
+• Reviewing and advising on a claim or response from the other party.

-• Exploring settlement and negotiating settlement throughout the process;
+• Exploring settlement and negotiating settlement as appropriate during the process.

-• Preparing or considering a schedule of loss;
+• Preparing or considering a schedule of loss.

-• Preparing for (and attending) a Preliminary Hearing;
+• Preparing for (and attending) a Preliminary Hearing.

-• Exchanging documents with the other party and agreeing a bundle of documents;
+• Exchanging documents with the other party and agreeing bundles of documents for preliminary and or full hearings.

-• Taking witness statements, drafting statements and agreeing their content with witnesses;
+• Taking witness statements, drafting statements and agreeing their content with witnesses.

-• Reviewing and advising on the other party's witness statements;
+• Reviewing and advising on the other party's witness statements.

-• Agreeing a list of issues, a chronology and/or cast list; and
+• Drafting and agreeing a list of issues, a chronology, and/or cast list.

 How long will my matter take?